bitfinexcom/hypercore-logs/README.md

                                                                         [string]
   --file, -f        file that will be tailed, use either file or port option
                                                                         [string]
+  --republish       republish entire file to the stream, used alongside file
-  --port, -p        UDP server port, use either file or port option     [number]
+                    option                            [boolean] [default: false] --port, -p        UDP server port, use either file or port option     [number]
 ```